rapid7/insightconnect-workflows/workflows/Suspend_User_in_Azure_AD_from_Microsoft_Teams/help.md

 To run the workflow, in the channel you are monitoring enter the following:
 `!disable_user <user_email>`.

-Your Slack chat bot will reply when the workflow completes.
+Your chat bot will reply when the workflow completes.

 ## Technical Details